shinsoj/techart/optimization/optimization.md

 > __Optimization__ is the process of maximizing of profitable characteristics, and minimizing costs.

-The goal of this article is to share some info about what causes performance issues, what are the most common problems and how to fix them.
+The goal of this article is to share some info about common performance issues and how to fix them.

-Watch this for the begining: [UE4 Performance and Profiling | Unreal Dev Day Montreal 2017 | Unreal Engine](https://www.youtube.com/watch?v=hcxetY8g_fs)

 # Profiling